aklywtx/Guardrails-System/README.md

 ```
 > python -m src.chatbot
-You: What drinks do you have?
 You: I am allergic to peanuts.
+I want to eat Pad Thai.
+You: Can you tell me about drinks you have?
-You: Tell me about all the drinks you have.
+You: Can you tell me about all the main dishes you have?
 ```